Actindo-AG/Documentation/Payments/Operation/01_ManageAuthorizations.md

 - Actindo links both.

 For Actindo, the authorization transaction serves as a reference to a payment to be made by a customer.
 You can use this procedure to display all incoming authorization transactions of a payment service provider.
 You can check for communication errors between Actindo and the payment service provider that resulted in a workflow being stopped, for example.
 In addition, if applicable, you can change the status of a transaction to start continuing further processing or to end it.
+Note that you can only change the status of an authorization transaction, but not any data.

 If everything works fine with the posting of a payment, you do not need to monitor the *Authorizations* menu entry.
 In case of errors you can capture, cancel, or void an authorization transaction manually.
-> [Info] You can only change the status of an authorization transaction, but not any data.

 ## Check authorization transaction

-An authorization transaction provides numerous payment-related details, which may vary depending on the payment service provider settings.
+An authorization transaction provides numerous payment-related details that may vary depending on the payment service provider settings.
 To decide whether you can manually capture, cancel, or void an authorization transaction, you need to check its details.
-It might be that there is a general issue that is caused by the payment service provider, by the shop, or by Actindo.
-In this case, contact the according business partner.
+In case of errors or failures, there may be a general issue that is caused by the payment service provider, by the shop, or by Actindo.
+In this case, contact the according business partner, so that the issue can be solved.

 #### Prerequisites